 There were a ton of things for sale during my visit – as will be the case for anyone anytime you visit.
-Much of it was junk I’d never want, but somewhat surprisingly, I found myself thinking about making a few purchases.
+Much of it was stuff I’d never want, but somewhat surprisingly, I found myself thinking about making a few purchases.
 There was some really, really cool stuff here!
 I could be totally wrong here, but it seems like most of the stuff for sale here was made by artists who work with CAW.
 Or live in the area.
 Or have some relationship anyway.
-It’s like a store/gallery – something I said I didn’t want to get into on CTMQ, but here we are.

 One thing I saw here I must note: There was a Ted Esselstyn original wood bench.
 I had noted some of his work with museums prior to this, but this was my first exposure to his unique woodworking.
 He has created a niche business using old and “historic” trees in Connecticut to make functional works of art.
 The trees are the ones that must be cut for various reasons – or the ones that fall naturally.
 I love them.
 Esselstyn has been commissioned to build all sorts of things at various libraries and children’s museums around the state.
 I mulled buying the rather expensive bench… but then remembered I had a hockey game to get to.

-Think of this first half of this page as sort of a background teaser for when I visit the world renowned Hilles Gallery.
+Think of this first half of this page as sort of a background teaser for when I visit the world renowned and very well known Hilles Gallery.
 Before that, let’s learn a little more about CAW, from CAW.